What Is a Superapp?

-Superapps offer enterprises a composable solution, leveraging a modular framework to rapidly develop and deploy features and updates while delivering customized experiences.
+Superapps offer enterprises a fresh spin on composable mobile app architecture, leveraging a modular framework to rapidly develop and deploy features and updates while delivering customized experiences.

 It’s Friday night.
 You order some food, split the bill with your roommate, and shop online for the perfect outfit for your dog.
 It takes three separate applications to accomplish these tasks.
 Superapps can change this user experience.